MFront

 Strict

-policy may be a convenient choice.Users shall thus not be able to use the code outside its validation domain without explicit stating it in their input files using a specific keyword.
-In this case, the developpers of the fuel performance code are no more responsible of the results obtained and may explicitly state it in the result files by a warning (for example).
+policy may be a convenient choice.Users shall thus not be able to use the code outside its validation domain without explicitly stating it in their input files using a specific keyword.
+In this case, the developers of the fuel performance code are no longer responsible for the results obtained and may explicitly state it in the result files by a warning (for example).

 python